The Solo Beatles: Ringo Starr

-When the Beatles broke up in 1970, one would naturally fear for dearest Ringo Starr.
-The other three had established themselves as talented songwriters, but Ringo was, well, Ringo.
+When the Beatles broke up in 1970, one would naturally fear for dearest Ringo Starr’s solo career.
+The other three Beatles had established themselves as talented songwriters at the time of their breakup, but Ringo was, well, Ringo.
 He was a great drummer.
-He um, kept good time.
-But he was the funny one, the odd man out, the tone-deaf musician who depended upon the other three.
-In a recent segment on the Colbert Report, Stephen Colbert proclaimed “Paul, the cute one; John, the smart one; George, the quiet one; and Ringo, the luckiest man on earth.”
+He kept good time.
+But he was the funny one, the odd man out, the tone-deaf musician who seemed to depend on the other three.
+Comedian/talk show host Stephen Colbert once proclaimed “Paul, the cute one; John, the smart one; George, the quiet one; and Ringo, the luckiest man on earth.”

 He always wanted to lend a hand to musicians.
-His contributions over the years include playing drums for Harry Nilsson, Carly Simon, Bob Dylan, the Beach Boys, Paul Simon and of course, Paul, John and George.
+His contributions over the years include playing drums for Harry Nilsson, Carly Simon, Bob Dylan, the Beach Boys, Paul Simon and of course, Lennon, McCartney and Harrison.
 It pays to be nice to people.
-Ringo was the only member that got along with the other Beatles.
-(Although George Harrison would play on a few of John Lennon’s albums, their relationship was testy at times, and neither had any relationship with Paul McCartney.)
-And when Ringo needed help, all three ex-Beatles gladly agreed to contribute.
-Ringo was a smashing success and stands as the closest the Beatles ever came to a reunion:
+Starr was the only member that had good relationships with each of the other Beatles.
+(Although George Harrison would play on a few of John Lennon’s albums, their relationship was testy at times, and neither had any long-term friendships with Paul McCartney after the breakup.)
+When Starr needed help, all three ex-Beatles gladly agreed to contribute.
+His solo album Ringo was a smashing success and stands as the closest the Beatles ever came to a reunion:

-- John contributed a song that he had written a few years earlier called “I’m the Greatest” (John proclaimed that only Ringo could pull off a line like “I’m the greatest — and you better believe it baby!” and not sound egotistical).
+- Lennon contributed a song that he had written a few years earlier called “I’m the Greatest” (Lennon proclaimed that only Starr could pull off a line like “I’m the greatest — and you better believe it, baby!” and not sound egotistical).

-- George wrote and performed the hit song “Photograph,” which rocketed to No. 1 in the United States.
+- Harrison wrote and performed on the hit song “Photograph,” which rocketed to No. 1 in the United States.

-And then there was “It Don’t Come Easy,” a song Ringo actually co-wrote with George.
-It proved to be a huge hit — probably the only song from his catalogue that most people recognize.
-Punctuated by horns and George’s trademark slide guitar, the simple melody lended itself well for Ringo’s voice.
+And then there was “It Don’t Come Easy,” a song Starr actually co-wrote with Harrison.
+It proved to be a huge hit — probably the only song from his catalog that most people recognize.
+Punctuated by horns and Harrison’s trademark slide guitar, the simple melody lent itself well for Starr’s voice.

 It was the highlight of his solo career.
 And the fall from the top was quick.